What are Bed Bugs?

 - Maintain good housekeeping procedures such as changing sheets regularly, vacuuming bedding, furniture, and other items.
 Do not leave the bag in the vacuum; place it in a sealed, plastic bag to prevent unwanted guests from returning.

-Five College Compliance and Risk Management would like to thank Richard Mears and the Amherst College Department of Environmental Health and Safety for much of the information above.
+Five College Risk Management would like to thank Richard Mears and the Amherst College Department of Environmental Health and Safety for much of the information above.